enzomanuelmangano/eslint-plugin-refined/docs/rules/spring-config-consistency.md

 # spring-config-consistency

-Enforces that spring animations either have all three spring physics parameters (`mass`, `damping`, `stiffness`) or none of them.
+Spring animation must include all three spring physics params (`mass`, `damping`, `stiffness`) or none of them.
 This ensures consistent spring animations and prevents incomplete configurations.

 This rule works with:
 - `withSpring` calls (ignores calls using `duration` or `dampingRatio` as these are alternative modes)